nab138/apple-private-apis/README.md

 # `apple-private-apis`

+This version has been published to crates.io temporarily (with permission from original developers) while they work on getting it ready for a proper publish.
+Find the original at https://github.com/SideStore/apple-private-apis

 _A set of Rust libraries to interact with apple's private APIs and servers, made for use in [**SideInstaller**](https://sidestore.io)._

 [![Rust](https://github.com/SideStore/apple-private-apis/actions/workflows/rust.yml/badge.svg)](https://github.com/SideStore/apple-private-apis/actions/workflows/rust.yml)